ZebraDevs/Zebra-Iota-Edge-SDK/README.md

 npm run android
 ```

 Afterwards the Web application code will be compiled and generated.
-Then, ff your Android Studio is present and configured on your local machine automatically a new project with the application will be open.
+Then, if your Android Studio is present and configured on your local machine automatically a new project with the application will be open.
 You can then compile and run your Android application.

 If you want to run the applications as local Web application, for instance the Verifier Application, you just need to: